 Benjamin York has recently released his debut EP, Lost, which was produced at my studio.
 We worked on the tracks in bits and pieces over the past couple of years and it’s a very strong piece of work.

-it’s often the case that some of the most talented artists have no confidence in themselves and Ben is an example of this.
+It’s often the case that some of the most talented artists have little confidence in themselves and Ben is an example of this.
 He has an exceptional voice – smoky, dark and completely suitable for the melancholy songs he puts together.
 But he doesn’t actually realise how good his voice is!

 Lost was the first song we worked on together; he wrote it with George Simpson and we put the track together a couple of years ago, tweaking it again recently.
 It’s the poppiest of the songs on the EP and got a bit of radio play.